Internal Family Systems

 As an IFS therapist, I help clients develop a trusting relationship with their inner world so they can move from reactivity to clarity, confidence, and calm.

-At the heart of Internal Family Systems therapy is the belief that there is a calm, compassionate core ‘Self’ within each of us that cannot be damaged.
+At the heart of Internal Family Systems therapy is the belief that there is a creative, compassionate core ‘Self’ within each of us that cannot be damaged.

 IFS therapy explicitly recognizes the spiritual nature of the Self, allowing the model to be helpful in spiritual development as well as psychological healing.